dmcglinn/quant_methods/projects.md

 title: Projects
 ---

 Class projects may cover any topic that involves quantitative methods.
+Take a look at the page of links to [datasets](../datasets) which could be analyzed as part of a project.

 Students are expected to contribute: